 i’ve wanted to write something about my grandma for a while because she was both my closest relative and the closest person to me that died. her name was phyllis. i think that’s a lovely name. whenever i mention how much i like it people usually go “ewww” or something but i don’t get that. i can understand that reaction to gertrude or bertha, something that is phonetically displeasing, but phyllis sounds graceful and beautifully old world to me.

-i guess phyllis probably had an average life. she got married, had two kids, got divorced, got a bachelor of arts degree at UVIC, and then lived alone in oak bay for the rest of her life. but i always spent a lot of time with her, even as a long-haired filthy skid, so i got to know her pretty well and never thought of her as boring. we would go for lunch, walk, clean her chandeliers, run errands, typical grandparent/grandkid stuff. i also took her to stuff like harp concerts, craigdarroch castle, and my friend steph’s doukhobor choir performances, because we both loved that stuff. all the details i learned during those times, the details that flesh out my brief synopsis of her life, made her fascinating to me.
+i guess phyllis probably had an average life. she got married, had two kids, got divorced, got a bachelor of arts degree at UVIC, and then lived alone in oak bay for the rest of her life. but i always spent a lot of time with her, even as a long-haired filthy skid, so i got to know her pretty well and never thought of her as boring. we would go for lunch, walk, clean her chandeliers, run errands, typical grandparent/grandkid stuff. i also took her to stuff like harp concerts, craigdarroch castle, and my friend steph’s doukhobor choir performances, because we both loved that stuff. all the details i learned during those times, the details that flesh out my impression of her life, made her fascinating to me.

 for example, phyllis told me how she and norman (my grandfather) had car problems on their honeymoon. they were pulled over on the side of a dirt road. he was under the hood and got her to turn the key, and then flames erupted. norman caught fire. grandma remembered norman rolling in the dirt to put himself out, getting up, and removing his shirt and neck tie, and how all the skin on his neck came off with the tie because it had melted over it. she said he blamed her for the whole thing for many years afterward.